ADJUSTING THE SPRING TENSION ON A FLAPPER AFM

 3. The arrow "C" point to the fuel pump contact...a weak point on the L-Jetronic.
 In a eMog survey two years ago, we discovered that 8 of 12 of them here had failed and been bypassed.
 In my experience, it is the single most oft-asked thing that stumps the Agents on these flapper Morgan.
 The innards of the L-Jetronic are delicate.... use the wrong sealant and the fumes corrode the contacts and they fail.
 Clean with alcohol and air before resealing.

-The key instrument in L Jetronic is undoubtedly the airflow meter.
+The key component in L Jetronic is undoubtedly the airflow meter.
 It is composed essentially of a graduated air passage containing a hinged flap which deflects against a spring according to the flow of air through the passage.
 The flap is mounted on a spindle and directly controls the position of a sliding contact along a resistive track.

 Although the track itself incorporates a complex array of laser trimmed resistors the principle is very simple: just a potentiometer producing an output voltage according to the deflection of the flap (see diagram).
 Like most things of course the satisfactory operation of the airflow meter involves some sophistication in its design features.
 For instance a simple flap pivoting in the air-stream would be overly-sensitive to any resonant pulses in the induction tract and any spit-back from the engine would be likely to blast it back violently against the incoming flow to the limit of its travel.
 To resolve these problems a second flap was added at 90 degrees to the first, pivoting within a damping chamber.
 The idea was that any pulse or spit-back striking the two flaps would be largely balanced either side of the pivot point and any sudden movements would be resisted by the damping chamber.